Vikram Patel: Teaching

 Patel has spent much of his career in trying to educate people on the nature and importance of global mental health.
 In 2012, he played an integral role in the establishment of Sangath’s Masters in Global Mental Health program, which is jointly run with the Institute of Psychiatry, London.
-He is presently the chair for the Exam Board of the same program and has helped to design and teach many of the core modules within the program.
+He is the chair for the Exam Board of the same program and has helped to design and teach many of the core modules within the program.
 One week out of the year, he teaches an intensive Short Course on Research Methods in Global Mental Health in London to aspiring global health workers; this program is also jointly run with the Institute of Psychiatry, London.

-He also coordinates flagship short courses on Leadership in Mental Health in concordance with Sangath in India.
+He also coordinates short courses on Leadership in Mental Health with Sangath in India.

-In tandem with his research, Patel supervises a number of PhD students and candidates in the fields of global mental health.

-Aside from academic forms of teaching, he also has given over a dozen auditorium speeches, including a global conference in 2012 in association with TED.
-Patel's philosophy towards global mental health and its potential treatments can be succinctly summarized in the following quote extracted from his 2012 TED talk introduction:
+Aside from academic teaching, he has given over a dozen auditorium speeches, including a global conference in 2012 in association with TED.
+Patel's philosophy towards global mental health and its potential treatments is summarised in the following quote from his 2012 TED talk introduction: